 The original version of ISA did not make sanctionable purchases of oil from Iran.
 Executive Order 13622 and P.L.
 112-158 essentially render purchasing Iranian oil sanctionable-if the parent country of the energy buyer or shipper has not received a sanctions exemption under P.L.
 112-81, which is discussed below.
-New customers for Iranian oil are automatically sanctionable under the order and P.L.
-112-81; only customers that were buying Iranian oil prior to the effective date of the order or of P.L.
-112-81 are eligible for the exemption.
+Any new customer for Iranian oil is automatically sanctionable under the Order and P.L.
+112-81.

-Application to Natural Gas Purchases from Iran/Shah Deniz
+Application to Natural Gas Purchases from Iran/Shah Deniz Exception

 The FY2013 National Defense Authorization Act (P.L.
 112-239) bars dealings with Iran's energy sector broadly-but specifically excludes from sanctionability purchases of natural gas from Iran.
-Still, payments for the natural gas might be subject to sanctions as discussed above and elsewhere in this paper.
+Still, payments for the natural gas might be subject to sanctions as discussed elsewhere in this report.
 Purchases of Iranian gas are distinguishable from the construction of natural gas pipelines involving Iran which, as discussed, does constitute potentially sanctionable activity.